curateteaching/digitalpedagogy/keywords/hybrid.md

 A hybrid learning environment deconstructs hierarchies, giving students a fuller sense of their own agency.
 In winter 2013, I co-taught with Kathi Inman Berens a small seminar of four non-traditional undergraduate students.
 We were equal collaborators, not teachers but co-learners, structuring the environment but quickly receding from roles of authority.
 Together, we worked with the Library of Congress in Washington D.C. to build a social media campaign promoting their first exhibit of electronic literature.
 We also coordinated a physical event at the Lake Oswego Library outside Portland, OR.
 The task was to bring the Library of Congress to Portland and the Web -- and to bring Portland and the Web to the Library of Congress, using digital technology to connect physical work happening at two remote locations.
 From the [artist statement](http://spinepoetry.com/about): “Spine poems bridge the physical world of books with stories that are born digitally.”

+REBECCA: I like this project, not least because I submitted at least one spine poem, so I can see how engaging this was.
+Can you circle back and explain the learning; did the students come up with the idea for spine poetry?
+How did that project fit into the course?

 ### "Modern and Contemporary American Poetry"
 * Screenshot forthcoming
 * Source URL: https://www.coursera.org/course/modernpoetry